Voice-over / Podcast Recording

 It would be a viable and more cosmetically pleasing side-address alternative

 to RE20s in American radio stations (and a LOT cheaper).
-As an aside,

 quite poor in comparison to UK ones, mainly because the majority of